worknenjoy/ahorta-client/README.md

 # Ahorta Client
-A dashboard which connects with Ahorta plants: https://github.com/worknenjoy/ahorta
+A dashboard which connects with Ahorta plants from our API.

+The API and back-end: https://github.com/worknenjoy/ahorta

 ## Features
 - Responsive